-While the legal industry was initially quite hesitant to adopt AI tools, we saw the adoption rate of legal tech tools jump from 19% in 2023 to 79% in 2024.
+While the legal industry was initially quite hesitant to adopt AI tools, we saw the adoption rate jump from 19% in 2023 to 79% in 2024.
 That’s huge.
+And while not all legal tech tools use AI, the increased prevalence of AI in all industries implies that AI technologies make up a fair percentage of this whopping number.

 According to Haley Sylvester, Associate at Pryor Cashman: “The legal profession, often characterized by a reverence for tradition and resistance to change, is at the cusp of a technological revolution that promises the potential to reshape the profession.”

-So, if you’re wondering what all the hype around AI is about, we’re here to explain.
-AI for lawyers, especially plaintiffs’ attorneys, can dramatically streamline many aspects of day-to-day workflows, like case development, legal research, contract writing, and a whole lot more.
+So if you’re wondering what all the hype around AI is about, we’re here to explain.
+AI for lawyers, especially plaintiffs’ attorneys, can dramatically streamline many aspects of their day-to-day workflows, including case development, legal research, contract writing, and a whole lot more.

 What is AI for lawyers?